CRDevlin/Dev-EVote/README.md

 > Install "Gliffy Diagrams"

 EVote's database model stores not only information about the current election, but also all past elections.
-It also keeps track of faculty that have participated in elections, whether they are nominees or voters.
+It also maintains a database of faculty that have participated in elections, whether they were nominees or voters.
+Currently there is no way of obtaining tokens from old elections so the only solution is to hold on to important tokens or implement the functionality.